-1 (1h) (1 2 (1i) (1 D Bundled transaction. - A retail sale of two or more distinct and identifiable 3 products, items, at least one of which is taxable and one of which is exempt 4 nontaxable, for one nonitemized price.
+1 (1h) (1 2 (1i) (1 l Bundled transaction. - A retail sale of two or more distinct and identifiable 3 products, items, at least one of which is taxable and one of which is exempt 4 nontaxable, for one nonitemized price.
 The term does not apply to real 5 property and or services to real property.
 Products Items are not sold for one 6 nonitemized price if an invoice or another sales document made available to 7 the purchaser separately identifies the price of each product. item.
 A bundled 8 transaction does not include the retail sale of any of the following: 9 a.
 A product An item and any packaging item that accompanies the 10 product item and is exempt under G.S.
 105-164.13(23).
 11 b.
 A sale of two or more products items whose combined price varies, or 12 is negotiable, depending on the products items the purchaser selects.
 13 c.
 A sale of a product an item accompanied by a transfer of another 14 product item with no additional consideration.
 15 d.
 A product An item and the delivery or installation of the product.item 16 e.
 A product An item and any service necessary to complete the sale.
-17 (1k) (1 m) Business. - An activity a person engages in or causes another to engage in 18 with the object of gain, profit, benefit, or advantage, either direct or indirect 19 The term does not include an occasional and isolated sale or transaction by a 20 person who does not claim to be engaged in business.
-(1m) ( 1n) Cable service. - The one-way transmission to subscribers of video 22 \ /3 programming or other programming service and any subscriber interaction 23 required to select or use the service.
-24 Toy who will be also also also also also also also also 21 22 23 24 25 26 (2c) Capital improvement. - One or more of the following: 26 (20) cupital improvement.
+17 (1k) (1: m) Business. - An activity a person engages in or causes another to engage in 18 with the object of gain, profit, benefit, or advantage, either direct or indirect 19 The term does not include an occasional and isolated sale or transaction by a 20 person who does not claim to be engaged in business.
+(1m) (1 (n) Cable service. - The one-way transmission to subscribers of video 22 \ /\ programming or other programming service and any subscriber interaction 23 required to select or use the service.
+24 To quite de souve de mod une son reco 21 22 23 24 25 26 (2c) Capital improvement. - One or more of the following: 26 (20) cupital improvement.
 One of more of the following.
 27 k.
 An addition or alteration to real property that is permanently affixed 28 or installed to real property and is not an activity listed in subdivision 29 (331) (33m) of this section as repair, maintenance, and installation 30 services.
-31 SCI VICCS.
-32 (9) Engaged in business. - Any of the following: 33 (9) · · · 33 34 a.
-Maintaining, occupying, or using permanently or temporarily, directly or indirectly, or through a subsidiary or agent, by whatever name 35 called, any office, place of distribution, sales or sample room 36 warehouse or storage place, or other place of business for selling or 37 delivering tangible personal property, digital property, or a service for 38 storage, use, or consumption in this State, or permanently or 39 temporarily, directly or through a subsidiary, having any 40 representative, agent, sales representative, marketplace facilitator 41 subject to the requirements of G.S.
+31 services.
+32 (9) Engaged in business.
+Any of the following: 32 33 (9) Engaged in business. - Any of the following: Maintaining accounting or uning permanently or temporarily directly a.
+Maintaining, occupying, or using permanently or temporarily, directly 34 or indirectly, or through a subsidiary or agent, by whatever name 35 called, any office, place of distribution, sales or sample room 36 warehouse or storage place, or other place of business for selling or 37 delivering tangible personal property, digital property, or a service for 38 storage, use, or consumption in this State, or permanently or 39 temporarily, directly or through a subsidiary, having any 40 representative, agent, sales representative, marketplace facilitator 41 subject to the requirements of G.S.
 105-164.4J, or solicitor operating 42 or transacting business by mobile phone application or other 43 applications in this State in the selling or delivering.
 State.
-The fact 44 that any corporate retailer, agent, or subsidiary engaged in business in 45 this State may not be legally domesticated or qualified to do business 46 in this State is immaterial.
-47 48 e.
+The fact 44 that any corporate retailer, agent, or subsidiary engaged in business ir 45 this State may not be legally domesticated or qualified to do business 46 in this State is immaterial.
+47 ••• 48 e.
 Making marketplace-facilitated sales subject to the requirements of 49 G.S.
 105-164.4J.